 One piece of the application process that is growing across retailers is the WERCS assessment.
 Not only is the WERCS assessment being requested by more retailers, but it is expanding across the number of items needing it before making it to the retail shelf.

 What Is WERCS?

 WERCS is an acronym that stands for Worldwide Environmental Regulatory Compliance Solutions.
 Manufacturers submit regulatory information to WERCS for certification.

-This information allows retailers to understand requirements for shipping, handling, storing, and disposing of WERC certified products.
+This information allows retailers to understand the requirements for shipping, handling, storing, and disposing of WERC-certified products.
 It also aids in a retailer’s sustainability goals and compliance with all federal, state, and local regulations.